aws-samples/sample-aws-modernization-with-coder/content/4_ModuleThree/41_AIWorkflows.md

 4. **Click "Create Workspace"** and wait for it to start

-{{% notice info %}}
-The selected Coder workspace template will automatically provision the AWS CLI, CDK, Amazon Q Developer CLI and other tools needed for AI-Driven AWS Development.
+::alert[The selected Coder workspace template will automatically provision the AWS CLI, CDK, Amazon Q Developer CLI and other tools needed for AI-Driven AWS Development.]{type="info"}
-{{% /notice %}}

 #### Step 2: Access Your Linux Q Developer Workspace